codeforbtv/baby-equipment-exchange/README.md

 1. install Docker desktop (or equivalent in Mac and Linux)

 2. the Docker image is hosted in a the GitHub Packages repository, you'll need to authenticate with GitHub Packages to pull and run the image.you need to authenticate using a GitHub Personal Access Token (PAT) with at least read:packages permission.
 If you haven't already, generate a PAT by following these steps:
-- Go to GitHub and log in.
+- go to GitHub and log in.
-- Click on your profile picture in the top right corner and go to Settings.
+- click on your profile picture in the top right corner and go to Settings.
-- On the left sidebar, click Developer settings.
+- on the left sidebar, click Developer settings.
-- Click on Personal access tokens and then Generate new token.
+- click on Personal access tokens and then Generate new token.
-- Give your token a name, set the expiration, and select at least the read:packages scope under package permissions. - If you also want to push or delete packages, select the appropriate additional scopes.
+- give your token a name, set the expiration, and select at least the read:packages scope under package permissions. - If you also want to push or delete packages, select the appropriate additional scopes.
-- Click Generate token at the bottom of the page and make sure to copy your new personal access token; you won't be able to see it again.
+- click Generate token at the bottom of the page and make sure to copy your new personal access token; you won't be able to see it again.
-3. Log in to GitHub Packages
+3. log in to GitHub Packages
 Use the docker login command to authenticate with GitHub Packages, use the PAT you just created for CR_PAT:
 ```
 export CR_PAT="ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 echo $CR_PAT | docker login ghcr.io -u codeforbtv --password-stdin
 ```
-4. Now that you're authenticated, you can pull and run the Docker image
+4. now that you're authenticated, you can pull and run the Docker image
 ```
 docker pull ghcr.io/codeforbtv/baby-equipment-exchange:latest
 ```